 A consortium of national funders in 2008 and a Task Force of the UJA-Federation of New York in 2011 concluded that doing so requires three elements:

 Over its first ten years, InterfaithFamily (IFF) built a strong foundation for the first two requirements:

-- The InterfaithFamily/Your Community initiative now places staff in local communities – currently in Chicago, Philadelphia, the San Francisco Bay Area, and Boston – to coordinate and provide a comprehensive range of programs and services for their interfaith families.
+The InterfaithFamily/Your Community initiative now provides the third element by placing staff in local communities – currently in Chicago, Philadelphia, the San Francisco Bay Area and Boston – to coordinate and provide a comprehensive range of programs and services for local interfaith families.

 The five-part InterfaithFamily/Your Community model includes the following objectives and activities: